Eos Global Expansion

 Consulting a tax professional or Employer of Record company with tax and accounting services such as Eos, can provide guidance and assistance throughout the preparation process.

-Additionally, Japanese residents who fulfill either of these categories below as of 31st December of that year have to disclose them in a separate annual report and not part of the income tax return:
+Additionally, Japanese residents who fulfil either of these categories below as of 31st December of that year have to disclose them in a separate annual report and not part of the income tax return:

 • earning more than 20 million JPY annually, or